David-SWUSA-RISCOS/YASDOE/docs/user/cli.md

 Each drive has a **CWD** (Current Working Directory) which is the working directory for commands in that drive.

-File and directory names may be up to 32-characters long, and can not contain any of the characters inside the following braces { " : \ / , * ? | > < ! } though may contain spaces, and may contain braces.
-Any valid typable ASCII character is allowed in filenames, and language may be selected on a per file bases for extended ASCII interpretation (though extended graphics characters are lost for some languages).
+File and directory names may be up to 32-characters long, and can not contain any of the characters inside the following braces { " : \ / , * ? | > < ! } though may contain spaces.
+Any valid typable PETSCII character is allowed in filenames, and language may be selected on a per file bases for extended character interpretation (though extended graphics characters are lost for some languages).

 Any command line entered must be less than 511 characters in length.